TomGilbert84/personalWebsiteHTML/README.md

-# complete2023WebDevelopmentBootcamp
+# Personal Website

-An Udemy course on Web Development
+A website developed to practice my HTML skills based on 'The Complete 2023 Web Development Bootcamp' on Udemy.

-The first part of the course covered off creating this HTML personal website.
+The first part of the course involved creating this personal website.